 Develop and conduct a Targeted Water Quality Monitoring Plan for the TMDL waterbody to obtain current estimates of stormwater annual loadings, identify the major sources of the pollutant of concern that are discharging into the waterbody, and evaluate water body health changes over time.
 The monitoring plan shall include monitoring within receiving waters and outfalls and shall include biological and sediment monitoring if appropriate.
 The plan shall provide a description of the proposed monitoring locations, methods of monitoring proposed at each location, monitoring frequency, and a narrative detailing the monitoring program’s ability to evaluate changes in stormwater pollutant loadings and water body health over time.
 The permittee shall submit the Targeted Monitoring Plan to the DEP for review and approval.
 DEP shall review the draft plan and either approve it or provide comments and proposed revisions to the permittee.
-The permittee shall incorporate proposed revisions, as applicable, and submit a revised Targeted Monitoring Plan to DEP for approval within 60 days of receipt of comments from DEP.
+The permittees shall incorporate proposed revisions, as applicable, and submit a revised Targeted Monitoring Plan to DEP for approval within 60 days of receipt of comments from DEP.

 All monitoring shall be done in accordance with DEP field sampling SOPs.
 All sample analyses shall be done by a lab that is certified through the DOH Environmental Laboratory Certification Program for the parameters being analyzed.
 The outfall monitoring data shall be normalized to average annual rainfall to allow calculation of the average annual stormwater pollutant loading for the parameter(s) analyzed.
 A final report summarizing the monitoring program’s results, including rainfall normalized annual stormwater pollutant loadings, shall be submitted to DEP for review and approval within six months after all analyses have been received from the lab.
 The normalized annual stormwater loadings measured at the load assessment discharge point shall be used along with other relevant data, such as load reduction data from BMPs that have been implemented in the MS4 drainage basins discharging to the TMDL water body, to evaluate progress over time towards meeting the MS4 wasteload allocation in the adopted TMDL through the implementation of the Supplemental Stormwater Management Program required in Part VIII.B.3.d. below.